Moderate trekking involves 5 – 6 hours a day walking at a steady pace below 4000 meters for around 10 days trekking trip.

 A Lantang Ri Trekking & Expedition representative will greet you at the airport and transfer you to your hotel.
 When you are ready you will be collected from your hotel lobby and driven to our Thamel office where you will be formally introduced to your trekking guide.
 We will go through all your trek itinerary and arrangements with you to ensure every detail is in place.
 We will also ask for your passport, extra passport photographs, travel insurance and any other details so that we can organize any permits required for your trek in the Langtang National Park.

-The drive from Kathmandu to Syabrubesi which takes about eight hours.
-You head out of Kathmandu on the highway to Pokhara however you will soon exit the highway and head north along a main valley road.
-The road then heads up into the Himalaya foothills and winds its way through many valleys to reach the busy little town of Dhunche.
-Here your guide will meet the National Park entrance checkpoint and have your permits checked and stamped to proceed further north into the Langtang National Park.
-As you head further north some of the high ridges you cross will provided your first glimpses of snow-clad Himalayan peaks.
-After another descent down the valley side you will arrive at Syabrubesi a busy trading and trekking town.
-There are many trekking lodges here serving trekkers heading to many parts of the Langtang region.
+The drive from Kathmandu to Syabrubesi will take about eight hours.
+You head out of Kathmandu on the highway to Pokhara however you will soon exit the highway through a place called Galchhi and head north along the banks of Trishuli River.
+The road then heads up into the Himalayan foothills and winds its way through many valleys to reach the busy little town of Dhunche.
+Here your guide will go to the National Park entrance checkpoint and have your permits checked and stamped to proceed further north into the Langtang National Park.
+As you head further north some of the high ridges you cross will provide your first glimpses of snow-clad Himalayan peaks (Ganesh Himal and the Langtang Range).
+After another descend down the valley side you will arrive at Syabrubesi a busy trading and trekking town.
+There are many trekking lodges here serving trekkers heading towards many parts of the Langtang region.
 There are also a range of small shops where you may purchase some last-minute items for your trek.
 But make sure you get to bed early and get plenty of restful sleep – tomorrow will be a big day.

 From Rimche you will follow the original valley-floor trekking trail up the Langtang Valley.
 Damage to bridges and the trekking trail have all been pretty much repaired and so the walking on this and subsequent days will be much easier than yesterday.
 The trail takes you through rhododendron and pine forest for around three hours to reach Ghoda Tabela where you will stop for lunch.
-The trail then continues on and reaches the site of Langtang Village, however this may be a very sombre and perhaps distressing sight as the village was entirely destroyed by a massive landslide caused by the 2015 earthquake.
+The trail then continues on and reaches the site of Langtang Village, which was destroyed in the Earthquake of 2015, but the village has been rebuilt again just by the side of previous langtang village.
 Your guide will say a prayer for all those that perished and you may also wish to add your prayers and thoughts.
-The trek will then continue on the short distance to the little village of Mundu.
 You are now in the middle of the glorious Langtang Valley and likely feel humbled by the size and power of the mountains towering above you on both sides of the valley.
 This is a spectacular location.

 Today requires another long walk as we head all the way back to Rimche in just one day – but be assured it is all downhill so you will be fine.
 You may find yourself getting faster as you go due to the extra oxygen in each lower-altitude breath.